-The goal of the first annual Project Management Innovation Conference is to bring together the community of PM professionals and foster a stimulating dialogue about the exciting evolution of the discipline that is underway.
-This evolution is spurred, at least in part, by release of the newest edition of the Project Management Body of Knowledge (PMBOK).
-The new PMBOK demonstrates the disciplines shift from prescriptive methodologies towards an acknowledgment that Project Managers must be innovative leaders who can adapt discipline best practice methodologies or create new methodologies to ensure the projects they lead ultimately add value to the accomplishment of organization objectives.
+Conference Overview: The goal of the first annual Project Management Innovation Conference is to bring together the community of PM professionals and foster a stimulating dialogue about the exciting evolution of the discipline that is underway.
+This evolution is spurred, at least in part, by the release of the newest edition of the Project Management Body of Knowledge (PMBOK).
+The new PMBOK demonstrates the discipline’s shift from prescriptive methodologies towards an acknowledgment that Project Managers must be innovative leaders who can adapt discipline best-practice methodologies or create new methodologies to ensure the projects they lead ultimately add value to the accomplishment of organizational objectives.

-All track sessions are 60 minutes, including a brief Q&A period at the end.
-All keynote and plenary proposals are 45 minute sessions, including Q&A.
+Format: All track sessions are 60 minutes, including a brief Q&A period in the end.
+All keynote and plenary proposals are 45-minute sessions, including Q&A.

-- Value added Project Management.
+Track One: Value-added Project Management.
 To ensure the projects they lead add value to their organizations, Project Managers must immerse themselves in their operational and strategic environment.
-Business acumen and thorough contextual understanding allow the project manager to innovate project solutions that contributes more significantly to the achievement of organizational objectives.
+Business acumen and thorough contextual understanding allow the project manager to innovate project solutions that contribute more significantly to the achievement of organizational objectives.
 How does a Project Manager develop business acumen and contextual awareness to ensure their projects add value to the organization?

-- Innovative Approaches to Project Team Leadership.
-No matter how good the project methodologies, plans and processes are, project success ultimately depends on the effectiveness of the Project Team.
+Track Two: Innovative Approaches to Project Team Leadership.
+No matter how good the project methodologies, plans, and processes are, project success ultimately depends on the effectiveness of the Project Team.
 Highly effective project teams are primarily a product of highly effective Project Leaders.
 What constitutes highly effective leadership and how can a project manager develop that competency?

-- Tailor-made Project Management.
-As the PM discipline evolves, the reality that every project is undertaken within a unique organizational context compels project managers to develop decision-making skills necessary to tailor legacy best practices to ensure maximum value of the project.
-To make sound decisions regarding the most appropriate PM methodology to employ, project managers must understand the business, the people and the organizational context and culture.
+Track Three: Tailor-made Project Management.
+As the PM discipline evolves, the reality that every project is undertaken within a unique organizational context compels project managers to develop the decision-making skills necessary to tailor legacy best practices to ensure maximum value of the project.
+To make sound decisions regarding the most appropriate PM methodology to employ, project managers must understand the business, the people, and the organizational context and culture.
 How does the project manager gather, analyze and synthesize this understanding to adapt their methodology or create a new methodology to successfully accomplish the project?

 How to Submit a Proposal

-- Complete a proposal submission form by February 13, 2021.
+Step Two: Complete a proposal submission form by February 26, 2021.
 Please complete one form for each potential session.